anoopkcn/clip/README.md

 - `dblp` : [DBLP](https://dblp.uni-trier.de/), a database of Computer Science publications
 - `doi.org` : [doi.org](http://www.doi.org/), a DOI resolver
 - `dissemin` : [Dissemin](https://dissem.in/), a database tracking the open access status of scholarly articles

+Note: If you like to see support for an other source, please open an [isuue](https://github.com/strivetobelazy/lazyclip/issues) or contact us via email.